Vaccine skeptics dominate South Carolina pandemic preparation meeting as COVID-19 cases rise

 “We’re not going to do a lot of the foolish things that were done in other states that we limited to a great degree here in South Carolina,” McMaster said in a video uploaded to the social media platform.

-South Carolina had the 10th highest COVID-19 mortality rate adjusted by age in 2021, according to data from the U.S. Centers for Disease Control and Prevention.
+South Carolina had the 10th highest COVID-19 mortality rate adjusted by age in 2021, according to CDC data.

 McMaster has touted the conservative state’s early pandemic response that included quick business reopenings and few shutdowns.
 In May 2021, McMaster banned state and local governments from requiring proof of vaccination to access public buildings and facilities.